Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    When configuring scaffolding actions, you'll notice an option for Headless Tenant Setup.
 Tenants are an older terminology that are now called Site Collections.
    </Alert>

-## Create the Text Teaser template
+## Creating the templates

 The Headless Module has now been created.
-We can now check that the required folders exist start creating the required templates.
+We can now check that the required folders exist and start creating the required templates.
 We will create two templates: **Text Teaser** to hold the data from the author and **Text Teaser Folder** to hold created Text Teaser content items.
+We will also configure these templates to make life a little bit easier for the authors who want to create Text Teasers.

+### Create the Text Teaser template

 These steps will create the Text Teaser template.

 1. In the Content Editor tree, navigate to `/sitecore/Templates/Project/Company Dev/` and select the `Basic Components` folder
 1. First we will create the Text Teaser template.
 Click on the **New Template** button or right-click on the folder and select **Insert > New Template**